CodeReclaimers/neat-python/docs/module_summaries.rst

 .. index:: activation function

 .. py:module:: activations
-   :synopsis: Has the built-in activation functions and code for using them and adding new user-defined ones.
+   :synopsis: Has the built-in activation functions, code for using them,  and code for adding new user-defined ones.

 activations
 ---------------